wmeints/tasty-beans/README.md

 microservices are available in the solution.
 Also, not all planned functionality is in the microservices yet.

+Please note, the solution was previously called recommend-coffee.
+We're renaming it to tasty beans.
+You may or may not find a lot of references to the old solution name :smile:

 All features are subject to change.
 But that's part of the fun :grin:

 ## :computer: System requirements